BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         *   if it specifies a relative path, the directories specified via --include are searched

-        *   URLs are treated specially: if no XML catalogs were supplied via --catalog, the directory part is ignored and the schema is located as for a relative path (above); if XML catalogs were supplied via --catalog, the catalogs govern how (and whether) the URLs are processed
+        *   URLs are treated specially; if XML catalogs were supplied (see --catalog) then they govern the behavior; otherwise, the directory part is ignored and the schema is located as for a relative path (above)

     --marktemplates
         mark selected template expansions with &&&& followed by